jamii/imp/diary.md

 ### 2016 Nov 8

 Got most of the way towards making the tables editable, but got bogged down in the details of passing data back and forth between Julia and the browser.
 I didn't really think through events properly.

+### 2016 Nov 9

+Really crude awful committing now works for the editor.
+I never got around to writing a delete function for relations so it only does the right thing if the unique key is left unchanged.

+I tried to switch to Escher for the dom diffing but after a few hours ended up with just a [handful of filed issues](https://github.com/shashi/Escher.jl/issues/created_by/jamii) and no hello world.

+Trying to update some of the other packages I rely on and finding that package manager is hanging when trying to clone.
+Cloning the same url directly with git at the command line works fine.
+No idea what's going on there.

+Frustrating.